-DMP Objective Objective SC6 Require new developments to provide adequate parking, whilst recognising the need to encourage sustainable transport choices, particularly in the most accessible locations.
+DMP Objective Objective SC1 To ensure that new development makes the best use of land whilst also being well designed and protecting local character and distinctiveness.
+SC3 To minimise the impacts of development, and the development process on local residents and local amenity.
+SC4 Protect the most valuable open space within the urban area.
+SC5 Encourage the provision of open space as part of new developments, and where appropriate new outdoor sport and recreation provision.
+SC6 Require new developments to provide adequate parking, whilst recognising the need to encourage sustainable transport choices, particularly in the most accessible locations.
 SC7 Ensure new developments are served by safe and well designed access for vehicles, pedestrians and cyclists.
 SC8 Encourage new development to incorporate passive and active energy efficiency measures and climate change resilience measures and where appropriate incorporate renewable energy technologies.
-SC9 Direct development away form areas of flooding, and ensure all developments are safe from flood risk and do not increase flood risk elsewhere or result in a reduction in water quality.
+SC9 Direct development away from areas of flooding, and ensure all developments are safe from flood risk and do not increase flood risk elsewhere or result in a reduction in water quality.
 SC10 Ensure new development protects, and enhances wherever possible, the borough's landscapes and biodiversity interest features, providing the highest degree of protection to internationally and nationally designated areas.
 SC11 Maximise the contribution of new development to a comprehensive green infrastructure network across the borough.
 SC12 Control development in the Green Belt to safeguard its openness, and where possible enhance its beneficial use.

-SC13 Conserve and enhance heritage assets across the borough, supporting their continued viable use and cultural benefits.
+DMP Objective Objective SC13 Conserve and enhance heritage assets across the borough, supporting their continued viable use and cultural benefits.
 PS4 Plan for improvements to existing infrastructure and services and/or the provision of new infrastructure and services to meet the needs created by new development.